top of page

 Isle of skye trail best time to travel

-The best time to visit the Skye Trail is from May to August.
-September and October have their own charm, as most tourists have already left the island by then and the mosquito plague is also decreasing.
-The statistically lowest number of rainy days per year is in May and June!
+The best time to travel the Skye Trail is from May to August.
+September and October have their own charm, as most tourists have already left the island by then and the mosquito plague is gradually subsiding.
+Statistically, the lowest number of rainy days in the year is in April, May and June!

 Long-distance hiking trails in Europe: 90 routes, all countries